No-Cost Breakfast and Lunch and Info on Smart Snacks

 Fee Waiver Requests

-Even though meal applications will not be necessary for the 2022-23 school year, families may be eligible for additional benefits by completing our Fee Waiver Request Form.
-(Versión en español aquí.)
-This form has been updated for the 2022-2023 school year.
+U-46 will again offer breakfast and lunch meals at no cost to all students at all U-46 schools.
+Although meal applications will not be required for the 2023-24 school year, we recommend families complete the Fee Waiver Form, which can apply to athletic fees, driver’s education, parking permits, and more.
+2023-2024 Fee Waiver Request Form (Versión en español aquí.).
 Please know that students are still allowed to bring lunch from home.
 The lunch provided for students at no cost is completely optional.

 The District is providing breakfast for all students as research supports that a child who starts the day with breakfast is more likely to be at school, a better learner, and willing to participate in the classroom.
 We encourage students to arrive at school in time to have breakfast before the start of school.
 Students who arrive after the bell will be offered a Grab & Go breakfast.